What is BDD?

 - I want

 - So that

-An example of such a user story would be: – As a retail customer, I want to return an electronic merchandise within 14 days, so that refund will be processed
+An example of such a user story would be: – As a retail customer, I want to return an electronically purchase merchandise within 14 days, so that the refund will be processed

 Specflow evolved from the Cucumber framework using Ruby on Rails, and is used mainly for .Net projects.
 SpecFlow also uses the Gherkin language.

 If you plan to implement BDD, here are a few points that will benefit the software team.

 - You are no longer defining ‘test’, but are defining ‘behavior’.

 - Better communication between developers, testers and product owners.

 - Because BDD is explained using simple language, the learning curve will be much shorter.

 - Being non-technical in nature, it can reach a wider audience.